We value your privacy

 Anxiety and other mental health problems can make sleep paralysis more likely, as they tend to go hand in hand with an irregular sleeping pattern.
 Our guide on how mental health impacts sleep deprivation can give you more information on this.

-Sticking to a consistent sleeping schedule is key for preventing sleep paralysis, and night terrors in general.
+Sticking to a consistent sleeping schedule is key for preventing sleep paralysis, and dealing with night terrors in general.

 Relaxing before bed can massively improve your chances of sleeping well through the night.
 Our guide to the ultimate bedtime routine will give you some pointers, as well as how to include self-care in your nightly routine.